jsrashkin/mschifclothing/README.md

-CatOMatic
+M$CHIF Clothing
 =========

-Catalog scrape and browser HTML5/Java app for browsers and native OS.
+Website for mschif clothing sales: retail and wholesale POS, DB for App,